 I hope I don’t offend any New Mexicans when I say that Albuquerque was the least-descript place we visited, with more of a typical American city feel and less of the uniqueness than the other places on this list.

 That’s not to say we didn’t love it!
 As a big fan of both Breaking Bad and Better Call Saul, Albuquerque for me was all about exploring the filming locations and geeking out over the show.
 Following the filming locations led us to the Grove for brunch, Java Joe’s for delicious coffee, and a few other surprises in between.

 On your way to Santa Fe, you could take the 25 freeway, but why do that when you can take the Turquoise Trail?
 This scenic drive between Albuquerque and Santa Fe meanders through rolling hills and artistic communities.
 Be sure to stop by the Bottle House for a personal tour from Leroy before arriving in Madrid.

 Madrid was once a ghost town that artists moved into to breathe new life into it.
 These days you’ll find plenty of galleries with jewelry, sculptures, rugs, and crystals.
 This was such a friendly town that was bustling over the weekend!
 I recommend eating lunch at The Hollar and exploring the galleries on foot before you head onward to Santa Fe.

 Santa Fe seemed like the more upscale, artsy and design-focused part of New Mexico – and I loved it!
-Well all of New Mexico had its own character, Santa Fe served up that quintessential Southwestern vibe that I think most people picture when they think of New Mexico.
+While all of New Mexico had its own character, Santa Fe served up that quintessential Southwestern vibe that I think most people picture when they think of New Mexico.
 This is where you’ll find some of the finest restaurants, Georgia O’Keeffe Museum, art galleries on Canyon Road, and the IAIA Museum of Contemporary Native Arts (MoCNA).